MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs-classic.md

 You can have one account to run the scanner service and use another account to authenticate to Azure Active Directory:

-- **For the scanner service account,** use a local Windows account or an Active Directory account.
+- **For the scanner service account**, use a local Windows account or an Active Directory account.

-- **For the Azure Active Directory account,** [specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication).
+- **For the Azure Active Directory account**, [specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication).

 #### Restriction: Your labels do not have auto-labeling conditions